 People with the DISC assessment DI (Initiator) personality type tend to approach people and situations in an energetic, lively manner.
 They are likely to enjoy the challenge of meeting new people and winning them over with strong social skills and a knack for being persuasive.

-With a position on the middle top of the DISC, Initiators are typically perceived as more extraverted, and others may find themselves very engaged and absorbed in interactions.
+With a position on the middle top of the DISC model map, Initiators are typically perceived as more extraverted, and others may find themselves very engaged and absorbed in interactions.
 Initiators tend to communicate clearly and vividly to others using an emotionally expressive and demonstrative style.